 - Orange yellowish areas around the eyes (“xanthelasmas”) or a white arc near the colored part of the eye (“corneal arcus”), which are also visible cholesterol deposits.

 Most people with FH don’t show any visible Familial Hypercholesterolemia symptoms, so it’s very important to be aware of your family medical history and your own cholesterol levels when considering your risk.
 If your family has a pattern of early heart attacks or heart disease, the American Academy of Pediatrics recommends cholesterol testing for all members as early as age 2.
 Moreover, they recommend cholesterol screening for all children ages 9 to 11.
-It is important to visit a physician knowledgeable in FH in order to determine if your high cholesterol is indeed genetic, and in order to obtain early diagnosis and treatment as soon as possible.For more information about Familial Hypercholesterolemia symptoms, effects and treatments, or to find an FH Specialist nearest you, contact the FH Foundation, a patient-centered non-profit organization dedicated to education, advocacy and research of FH.
+It is important to visit a physician knowledgeable in FH in order to determine if your high cholesterol is indeed genetic, and in order to obtain early diagnosis and treatment as soon as possible.For more information about Familial Hypercholesterolemia symptoms, effects and treatments, or to find an FH Specialist nearest you, contact the Family Heart Foundation, a patient-centered non-profit organization dedicated to education, advocacy and research of FH.